Take advantage of the personalization of a World-class coach with runcoach!

 The Marine Corps Marathon welcomes Gatorade Endurance to all 12 water points.
 The Gatorade flavor will be Lemon Lime Endurance Formula.

-FS1: Oranges on the west side of Rock Creek Parkway at Thompson's boat house prior to Virginia Ave.
+FS1: Oranges provided by Wegmans, on the west side of Rock Creek Parkway at Thompson's boat house prior to Virginia Ave.

 FS3: Jelly Belly Sport Beans at the intersection of Jefferson Dr SW and 4th Street SW along the National Mall prior to WP 9.
 Sport Beans™ jelly beans are formulated with electrolytes, carbohydrates and vitamins B and C to sustain and replenish energy during intense exercise.
 This revolutionary product maximizes performance and ensures ideal portion control, with four delicious flavors that will keep you going.